VISmodding/VIS_Game_Boy_DMG/README.md

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 You are able to copy and redistribute the material in any medium or format, as well as remix, transform, or build upon the material for any purpose (even commercial) - but you **must** give appropriate credit, provide a link to the license, and indicate if any changes were made.

+## Support VIS projects

+I have several stuffs in mind, but since developing these things has a high cost in materials and prototypes, a little [PayPal](https://www.paypal.com/donate/?hosted_button_id=8XGWMZW3D3DQE) donation is appreciated.

 ## Contacts

 **email**: vis.modding@gmail.com <br />